 Investing in development activities will reduce employee turnover and improve talent retention.
 Reward and recognition can also be retention tools.
 The reward strategy should offer a good mix of rewards.
 It might include incentives, rewarding contribution to success and acknowledging an individual’s value to the organisation.

 Deployment is using the workforce in the most effective and efficient way.
 It’s best used as part of workforce planning, longer-term investment in skills and development, and with a supportive mobility policy.
 Organisations must understand where their skills gaps lie to plan the training required and deploy identified talent with job rotations, skill enhancement opportunities, additional qualifications, leading on special projects, and secondments to aid progression and growth.
 For example, in a global organisation which constantly looks to hire teams to work in different locations, the greatest learning experiences might come from challenging assignments, international re-location or secondment opportunities.

 Tracking and evaluating talent management

-Find out more on how employers can measure the value of human capital in our factsheets on human capital and HR analytics.
-Our report Managing the value of your talent: a new framework for human capital measurement, part of the Valuing your Talent research programme, offers a diagnostic tool for business professionals to use to assess how they measure human capital in their organisation.
+There’s more in our factsheets on people analytics and workforce reporting.
+Our report, Managing the value of your talent: a framework for human capital measurement, part of the Valuing your Talent research programme, offers a diagnostic tool to assess how an organisation’s human capital is measured.

 Ultimately, organisational success is the most effective evaluation of talent management.